-- the mushrooming of NGOs in the population field with the subsequent duplication of effort complicated the coordinating role of the NCPD; - (ii) funding levels have not been sufficient to meet the diverse needs of the populace although there has been continued cooperation with the donor agencies;

-- (iii) there has been inconsistent commitment to family planning matters by some opinion leaders despite political goodwill from the highest levels; and, - (iv) the reduction of the country's population growth rate has been hampered by the limited involvement of males in family planning, amongst other factors.
+- the mushrooming of NGOs in the population field with the subsequent duplication of effort complicated the coordinating role of the NCPD; - (ii) funding levels have not been sufficient to meet the diverse needs of the populace although there has been continued cooperation with the donor agencies.
+These include infrastructural, educational and health needs; - (iii) there has been different understanding and commitment to family planning matters by different segments of the society; and, - (iv) decrease of the country's population growth rate has been hampered by the limited involvement of males in family planning, amongst other factors.